aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/get-coordinates/_index.md

 }
 ```

-### Sample source code for Get Coordinates using Aspose.Words for .NET
+### Sample source code for Get Coordinates using Aspose.PDF for .NET
 ```csharp
 try
 {